hackforla/design-systems/.github/ISSUE_TEMPLATE/dev-pull-request-tutorial.md

 ---
 name: 📱 Pull request tutorial
 about: Learn how to work on your first issue and make a pull request. [work in progress]
-title: '`VOLUNTEER NAME` pull request tutorial'
+title: `VOLUNTEER NAME` pull request tutorial'
 labels: 'size: 1 pt, role: developer'
 assignees: ''